HenrikBengtsson/R.utils/revdep/problems.md

       .BBSoptions
     These were most likely included in error.
 See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  5.4Mb
-      sub-directories of 1Mb or more:
-        R         2.0Mb
-        extdata   3.1Mb
-    ```

 # Prostar